pierreaubert/spinorama/README.md

 pip3 may also be pip depending on your system.

 ```
+export PYTHONPATH=src
 jupiter-lab &
 ```

-Your browser will open, click on spinorama.ipynb and play around.
+Your browser will open, go to *experiments* directitory and click on *spinorama.ipynb* and play around.

 ## Linux or Mac developer